 Article 5, section 5 of the Texas Constitution specifically discusses death penalty cases.
-Copies of the constitution are available on the Web at http://www.constitution.legis.state.tx.us/.
+Copies of the constitution are available through the state's Texas Constitution and Statutes Page.
 Print copies are also available in Vernon's Annotated Constitution of the State of Texas.

 The Texas Department of Criminal Justice (TDCJ) is the agency responsible for incarcerating individuals who have been convicted of a capital felony and sentenced with the death penalty.
-You may find more information about the TDCJ at its web site.
-In addition, TDCJ's Annual Reviews from 2005 and on are available on its web site.
+You may find more information about the TCDJ at its website.
+In addition, TCDJ's Annual Reviews from 2005 and on are available on its website.

 West's South Western Reporter contains most of the Texas case law on capital punishment decisions (Stack 209).
 To find death penalty cases in the reporters, use secondary resources to help you find the citations.
 One good place to start is West's Texas Digest, under the Key Number Homicide 355 (Death Penalty).
 The digest is found in Stacks 210-211.

 The Texas Court of Criminal Appeals' web site includes the capability to search appellate court cases.